Blinue/Magpie/docs/About touch support.md

 Due to OS security restrictions, Magpie requires UIAccess privileges to support touch input.
 Obtaining this privilege necessitates meeting two conditions:

 1. The application must possess a digital signature, and this signature must be verified by a certificate associated with a trusted root certificate authority store on the local machine.
-2. TThe application must reside in a "secure location", such as the Program Files or System32 folders.
+2. The application must reside in a "secure location", such as the Program Files or System32 folders.

 When enabling touch support, Magpie performs the following actions: